 Please note, Alamo City Barber College is not obligated to accept all transferable clock hours for students transferring from any institution.
 Nor, is any other school obligated to accept hours obtained from Alamo City Barber College in the event of a transfer.
-As a result, we strongly encourage you to exercise extreme caution when deciding to transfer to a different school, because of the potential time commitment and financial impacts of such a
+As a result, we strongly encourage you to exercise extreme caution when deciding to transfer to a different school, because of the potential time commitment and financial impacts of such a decision.

 Tour the facility and,

 - Complete the Enrollment Application by visiting our website at www.alamocitybarbercollege.com and finding the Admissions tab at the top of the page.
 Next, select the Enrollment Application (highlighted in RED) and complete.
 Please note, every field on the Enrollment Application should be completed.
 If a circumstance does not apply, please type Not Applicable.